-Keep in mind that starting a small business or taking on some part-time gigs or side jobs are always options and your future employer could even be yourself if you want guaranteed flexibility and have the skills to become self-employed.
+5. Should you get a second job…or start your own business?
+Keep in mind that starting a small business or taking on some part-time gigs or side jobs may be options.
+You could be your own future employer if you have the skills to become self-employed.

 Here are tips for finding a second job, including information on the types of jobs that make good second jobs, where to job search, options for starting a small business, and more ways to earn extra money.

-You can use the job search engine sites to search for a second job by using keywords like "online," "work from home," "telecommute," "part-time," "evening," "weekend," "freelance," and so on.
-You don't need to add a location when searching for online jobs, but add your city or town when searching for jobs where you will work on-site.
-Here's information on the top job search engines, plus tips on how to use them.
+You can use job search engines to find a second job.
+Search by using keywords like "online," "work from home," "telecommute," "part-time," "evening," "weekend," "freelance," and so on.
+You don't need to add a location when searching for online jobs—but add your city or town when searching for jobs where you will work on-site.

 Some people can juggle two full-time jobs, but it's tough.
-Working part-time at job #2 is a better option.
-Here are the best sites to use to search for job listings, tips for how to find and apply for a part-time job, resumes, and letters, and job search tips for part-time job seekers.
+Working part-time at job No. 2 is a better option.
+Learn the best sites to use to search for job listings, tips for how to find and apply for a part-time job, resumes, and letters, and job search tips for part-time job seekers.

-Visiting employers like restaurants, hotels, resorts, and stores in-person can be a good way to find a second job in those sectors.
+Looking for a part-time job in the service industry?
+Visiting employers like restaurants, hotels, resorts, and stores can be a good way to find a second job in those sectors.
 Introduce yourself to the manager and inquire about jobs.
 A polished appearance and an upbeat personality will be essential.
 Try to visit at non-peak times.

-Networking through friends, family, neighbors, and other contacts and inquiring if their firm needs help or if any of their associates might need some help is always a good way to find work.
-This technique will be particularly appropriate for small organizations which prefer to hire staff who come highly recommended.
+Network through friends, family, neighbors, and other contacts, asking if they or anyone they know is hiring.
+This technique will be particularly appropriate for small organizations, which prefer to hire staff who come highly recommended.